 Summer is almost here, and for major movie stars, that means one thing: Blockbuster season.

 While we line up at the box office to see movies like The Great Gatsby or Star Trek: Into Darkness, starlets run a worldwide marathon of premieres, interviews, and even film festivals like Cannes, each one requiring a different outfit.
-It is undoubtedly glamorous–but it's also a lot of hard work for their stylist.
+It is undoubtedly glamorous--but it's also a lot of hard work for their stylist.

-We wanted to know just what kind of work goes into planning a celebrity's wardrobe for a media tour, so we caught up with Cher Coulter–stylist to Rosie Huntington-Whitely, Kate Bosworth and Sienna Miller, just to name a few–to get all the behind-the-scenes details on press prep.
+We wanted to know just what kind of work goes into planning a celebrity's wardrobe for a media tour, so we caught up with Cher Coulter--stylist to Rosie Huntington-Whitely, Kate Bosworth and Sienna Miller, just to name a few--to get all the behind-the-scenes details on press prep.

+Fashionista: What kind of work goes into planning for a major press tour?
 Coulter: A lot of planning goes into a major press tour.
-First of all, a stylist has to consider the movie–Who is the audience?
+First of all, a stylist has to consider the movie--Who is the audience?
 Where will it be showing?
 If the movie is a huge blockbuster, your client's styling needs to be palatable and appealing to a larger audience, while still remaining true to their own personality.

 Weeks of research must be done before pulling looks and trips to showrooms even begin.
 A stylist must look into the trends of the moment while still keeping in mind their clients tastes.
 Weeding through show-after-show-after-show on Style.com is a must.
 Personally, I love finding a "gem" within a collection I wouldn't normally consider.